Lucy Hawking: Awards and recognition

 In April 2008, Hawking participated in NASA's 50th birthday lecture series, contributing a talk on children and science education.
 Based on her experiences in touring worldwide with George's Secret Key and giving talks on physics and astronomy to children, her lecture highlighted the need to engage children in science at an early age.
 A few months later, she was a recipient of a Sapio Prize—an Italian award dedicated to innovative researchers—for popularizing science worldwide.

 In 2010, Arizona State University appointed Hawking writer-in-residence of its 2011 Origins Project.

 In 2013, Hawking spoke at the BrainSTEM: Your Future is Now festival at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada.

 In March 2017, Hawking was invited to speak at the Emirates Airline Festival in Dubai.
 In June, Hawking was recognized at the Amsterdam News Educational Foundation, which honoured her and two other women rising in the field of science.

 Philanthropy

-Hawking is vice president of the National Star College, an institution dedicated to allowing people with disabilities to realize their potential through personalized learning, transition and lifestyle services, a foundation which provides care and education for young adults with complex and multiple disabilities.
+Hawking is vice president of the National Star College, an institution dedicated to allowing people with disabilities to realise their potential through personalised learning, transition and lifestyle services, a foundation which provides care and education for young adults with complex and multiple disabilities.
 She is also a trustee of the Autism Research Trust.

 Personal life

 Hawking married Alex Mackenzie Smith in 1998.
 The couple divorced in 2004.
-She has a son William (b.
-1997).
-Diagnosed with autism, he has been an inspiration to her in her support for people on the autistic spectrum.
+She has a son who has autism and has influenced her support for people on the autistic spectrum.